 Theoretically, commodities trading is easy: you sign-up with a broker and use their trading platform to buy and sell.

-However, before doing so, you need to become an expert at both trading and the commonly traded commodities.
-You can begin learning about all this in the rest of this article as well as our commodities primer.
+However, before doing so, you need to become an expert at both trading and an expert in the commodities you're focusing on.
+You can begin learning about all this in the rest of this article along with our commodities primer.

 How much do professional commodities traders make?